mizuhomorioka/comic-project/README.md

 I could use very basic of scraping I learned in the class in practice.
 Also, I learned how to make scrolltelling with ai2html.

 ## Things I'd like to do
-I used only Wikipedia this time, so in the next (and last) project, I'd like to scrape or analyze sourses I can rely on.
+I used only Wikipedia this time, so in the next (and last) project, I'd like to scrape and analyze sourses I can rely on.
+If possible, I want to use hiddn API.
 Also, I'd like to use Imagemagic or animation skill.